home

 SFK memory tracing is used to track memory leaks in the text file processor swiss file knife. read more about sfk here.

-Download the free Depeche View Base Text Search Tool
+Download the free Depeche View Lite Text Search Tool